- Parks & Trails

 Enjoy a relaxing picnic in the shade of a huge tree or on a picnic table in one of our 20 shelters.
-Kids can enjoy the afternoon playing on 13 playgrounds, at 3 pools or the splash park.
+Kids can enjoy the afternoon playing on 13 playgrounds, at three waterparks, or the splash parks located in City Park and Blue Earth Plaza.
 Spend some time fishing at our 5-acre stocked fishing lake.

 If you enjoy team sports, Manhattan's parks boast an abundance of athletic fields and courts.
 Get more information about how to our facilities, reserve our facilities, fields, courts, and shelters.
 You can even see the parks and trails across Manhattan with our interactive park map.

 Report an issue in a park or on a trail with the City of Manhattan Report It! app.

 Blue Earth Plaza is a greenspace in Downtown Manhattan that serves as the centerpiece of the Entertainment District.
 Link to page